gofynd/fdk-store/markdown/configuration/internal_/type-aliases/type-alias.GetAppStaffsParam.md

 > `optional` **user**: `string`

-- Mongo ID of the staff.
+- ID of the staff.
 Helps in retrieving the details of a particular staff member.

 ## Defined In

-node\_modules/@gofynd/fdk-client-javascript/sdk/application/Configuration/ConfigurationApplicationValidator.d.ts:113
+node\_modules/@gofynd/fdk-client-javascript/sdk/application/Configuration/ConfigurationApplicationValidator.d.ts:121

 ***
 Generated using [TypeDoc](https://typedoc.org/) and [typedoc-plugin-markdown](https://www.npmjs.com/package/typedoc-plugin-markdown)